-Pennsylvania College of

-Technology

-SUNY Canton

-Wilson Tech Adult Program

-College credits may be earned by meeting

-the criteria of articulation agreements Tech

-has established with SELECT colleges.
-In

-addition, check directly with the postsecondary institutions for any additional

-credits they may offer.
+Five Towns College SUNY Canton Wilson Tech Adult Program College credits may be earned by meeting the criteria of articulation agreements (see listing in Handbook) Tech has established with SELECT colleges.
+In addition, check directly with the post-secondary institutions for any additional credits they may offer.